|Project Type||Custom House|

-The open concept plan creates the intended expansive interior views, which allows maximum penetration of natural light and offers few obstacles for natural ventilation.
+The open concept plan creates the intended expansive interior views, allowing maximum natural light penetration and offering few obstacles to natural ventilation.
 However, the planning presents areas of repose and isolation.
 In either the spa-inspired washrooms, private master bedrooms (2), or the den space on the 2nd level, each space aims to be a place to seek independence or recharge when needed.

 It is an ARCA-VERDE desire that all technology within a house has little to no presence.
-It can be difficult with sustainable ideals, but by allowing the architecture to be the first response, it is achievable.
-Rather than relying on technology or equipment to heat, cool and ventilate the building shape, interior configuration and placement of windows are all that is required.
+It can be difficult with sustainable ideals, but allowing the architecture to be the first response is achievable.
+Rather than relying on technology or equipment to heat, cool, and ventilate the building shape, interior configuration and placement of windows are all that is required.
 The house shape promotes natural ventilation with low windows that allow air to enter the house and rise to the higher windows on the opposite side of prevailing winds.
 The east-west long axis with large south-facing windows allows the winter sun to heat the interior, almost eliminating the need for supplemental mechanical heat.
 This allows adequate natural light in all rooms.
-Carefully places windows connect interior to exterior allowing the surrounding tall pines to be part of the house interior.
+Carefully places windows connecting interior to exterior, allowing the surrounding tall pines to be part of the house interior.

 The functional layout intends to be void of formal circulation.
 Overlapping functions foster a creative and friendly environment without bolstering the house size.
-One wood-burning fireplace is located at the center of floor plates to maximize their efficiency.
+One wood-burning fireplace is located at the center of floor plates to maximize efficiency.

 ARCA-VERDE has considered every detail in the Red and White Pines Custom Home.
 The placement of functions and arrangement of space creates an economy of space.
 Designing with the environment in mind creates a home with a low impact on the earth, a bright interior, and reconnects occupants with the exterior environment.